-Water and tea are my favourite beverages and like Lily Bollinger quoted above I also adore Champagne too.
+Water and tea are my favourite beverages, and as Lily Bollinger quoted above, I also like my Champagne.
+There are health benefits for us to enjoy in drinking all of them.
 How about you?
-Evidently there are health benefits for us to enjoy in drinking all of them.

-Water, it goes without saying, is a healthy beverage, and we could not live long without it.
+Water is a healthy beverage, and we could not live long without it.
 Tea is, after all, mostly water with a refreshing flavour, some nutrients, aroma and much more.
-And Champagne well…as Lily Bollinger says ‘obligatory’.
+And Champagne, well as Lily Bollinger says ‘is obligatory’.

-We all know that our survival depends on water and that drinking enough water and being well hydrated will aid in; regulating temperature, detoxification of the body, absorption of vitamins A and C, and improves our brain function.
+We all know that our survival depends on water and that drinking enough water and being well hydrated will aid in; regulating temperature, detoxification of the body, absorption of vitamins A and C, and improving our brain function.
 Tea drinking is also a pleasant way to increase our liquid intake and has many extra benefits that range from refreshment, an in-between meal boost, a relaxant, and at the same time, a cup of tea invigorates.

 Tea contains antioxidants called polyphenol catechins that may protect our cells from free radicals.
 Tea also contains flavonoids that can boost the immune system and help prevent heart attacks and stroke.
 The nature of tea, the routine and ritual it provides, and tea drinking’s social aspects improve mental well-being, relieves stress and brings joy to life.
 Because it is hot and comforting, tea will warm the body and soul at times of exhaustion, shock, illness, or simply everyday life.

 So we are on track for a healthier and more improved way of life with water and Tea but what about Champagne?

 To my delight researchers have found that two glasses of Champagne a day may help reduce the risk of brain disorders like Dementia and Alzheimer’s disease.
 Sound too good to be true?